The Building Better Opportunities Programme

 In 2017 two learning events were held for the BBO projects.
 These slides provide an overview of the day: Building Better Opportunities Learning and Networking Day Slides

 In 2018 a further series of learning and networking events were held, with six regional events taking place.
 Below are the national evaluation and project presentation slides from the various events.
-Further presentations and a round up of learning from the events will follow shortly.
+A roundup of the key learning from the 2018 events is available.